YaManicKill/ths/content/episode/1-1-1-intro.md

 ---
-title: "Introduction (Pilot)"
+title: "New Beginnings"
-episode: "1"
+episode: "Spring 1"
 Description: "We talk about who we are, and what the podcast will be about."
-podcast: "ths-001.mp3"
+podcast: "ths-1-1-1.mp3"
 podcast_bytes: ""
 podcast_duration: ""
 date: 2019-01-16T21:00:00+00:00

 author: "Al McKinlay and Raschelle Dellaney"
 aliases: []
 categories: []
 ---

-Times are provisional, these notes are for testing purposes only.

 ## Timings

-[01:00] Introduction to the podcast
+[00:30] Intro to the podcast
-[10:00] What are farming games
+[02:04] What are farming games
-[20:00] Who are we
+[07:13] Who are we
-[25:00] Our favourite games
+[17:00] Our favourite games
-[30:00] What are we playing?
+[20:19] What are we playing?
-[40:00] What are we looking forward to?
+[24:11] What are we looking forward to?
+[27:44] Outro

 ## Links